-You may have told yourself that you were filing for divorce in the first place in order to protect your children or to ensure that their lives are the best that they can be.
+You may have told yourself that you were filing for divorce in the first place to protect your children or to ensure that their lives are the best that they can be.
 Maybe removing your spouse from your life will allow you to be a better parent.

 Seek to avoid visits to the courthouse

-Your children are your first priority
+Your children are your priority.

 You may intellectually understand that your children are your top priority, but sometimes spouses may not act that way during the divorce itself.
 It is easy to lose sight of your goals.
 That is why I recommend setting some goals with your attorney at the outset of your divorce.
-This will allow you to stay true to yourself and to your children when a side-fight or petty squabble with your spouse comes up during the case.
+This will allow you to stay true to yourself and your children when a side-fight or petty dispute with your spouse comes up during the case.

 Every bit of negotiating that you do and your attorney does on your behalf should be intended with the goal of concluding your divorce case and benefitting the lives of your children.
-If you think that you are moving away from that mindset it may be time for you to reassess your tactics or motives
+If you think that you are moving away from that mindset, it may be time for you to reassess your tactics or motives.

 Hire an attorney to moderate your behavior

-Your attorney should be able to tell you if a goal you’ve set out is not only attainable but in the best interest of your children.
-In the heat of your divorce the line between what you want and what your children need can become blurred.
+Your attorney should be able to tell you if a goal you've set out is not only attainable but in the best interest of your children.
+In the heat of your divorce, the line between what you want and what your children need can become blurred.
 An experienced and ethical attorney can help to unblur that line and assist you in seeing your case more clearly.

 Questions about divorce in Texas?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

-If you are interested in getting a divorce but have some questions that need to be answered first please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-Our licensed family lawattorneys are standing by to assist you.
-A free of charge consultation is available six days a week where your questions can be answered in a comfortable, no pressure environment.
+If you are interested in getting a divorce but have some questions that need to be answered first, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+Our licensed family law attorneys are standing by to assist you.
+A free-of-charge consultation is available six days a week where your questions can be answered in a comfortable, no-pressure environment.
 No divorce is easy, but our office aims to help you and your family manage your divorce as well as possible with an eye towards your life post-divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"